aforward9600/pokemonpalette/README.md

 - Rematch with Giovanni (respawns after leaving the gym)
 - Blaine has a touched-up battle sprite so he doesn't look like an alien
   - Snagged this off reddit, but original artist unknown (let me know if this is yours)
+- The elite 4 now use the gym battle music rather than the standard trainer music
 - The juggler rosters, especially in fuchsia gym, have been slightly altered for flavor
 - Just for fun, the last juggler in the fuchsia gym is replaced with a cameo of Janine
   - Though at this point she's still just a cooltrainer and doesn't have a unique battle sprite